Ramacsv/kamalafox_churro/index.md

 *No one had ever tasted that flavor.*

 *There was voting for best flavor.*

-Will continue with this later.

-here is some cockamamie-- ramacsv and suitecase will contnue in few days.
-Now they are busy with homework and tests
-The next day kamala woke up and got in to her car and drove to honduras in the sonicflyer.
+The next day kamala woke up and got in to her car and went to Humboldt

-By accident she went into a thunderstorm and she came crashing down with the car.

-The car exlpoded and got stuck under the debris.

-To get out, she dug a hole, luckely there were car parts to fix her car
+She started to walk to the building  and then entered the building and sat down and listend to the conversation at the end it was made a churro.

+*###THE END###*

 ![fyteg.jpg ](fyteg.jpg "seal" )